gregschmit/rails-rest-framework/README.md

 class ApiController < ApplicationController include RESTFramework::Controller

-  # Here is where you can set configuration class attributes that will propagate to child
-  # controllers.
+  # Assignments are local by default; wrap shared config in `propagate` so child controllers inherit

-  # Setting up a paginator class here makes more sense than defining it on every child controller.
+  # it.
+A paginator set here makes more sense than defining it on every child controller.
+  propagate do
     self.paginator_class = RESTFramework::PageNumberPaginator
     self.page_size = 30
   end
+end
 ```

+> **Note:** Configuration assignments are **local by default** — `self.x = value` sets `x` on that
+> controller alone and does not propagate to subclasses.
+To share a setting with every descendant
+> (pagination, filter backends, serializer config, and so on), wrap the assignment in a
+> `propagate do … end` block on a base controller.

 Here is what the directory structure might look like for resource controllers: